Srna Stambuk – TNLIP Manager

-Rachelle Molto is the newest member of our TNLIP team, joining us as the Research & Communications Coordinator.
-Rachelle has just finished her role as a Research Assistant with the YESS program with JVS Toronto.
+Rachelle Molto is the Research & Communications Coordinator with the TNLIP.
+Rachelle previously worked as a Research Assistant with the Youth Employment and Skills Strategy program with JVS Toronto.
 She holds a Bachelor of Environmental Studies in International Development from the University of Waterloo with a practice specialization.
-She is currently completing her second degree in Social Work from the University of Waterloo.
-Rachelle has worked with SHORE Centre in Kitchener promoting sexual health education and advocating for better access to sexual healthcare services.
-One of her core responsibilities was to create data snapshot reports to illustrate clinic and counselling services used by SHORE clients.
+She has recently completed her second degree in Social Work from the University of Waterloo.
+Rachelle has worked with SHORE Centre in Kitchener promoting sexual health education and advocating for improved access to sexual healthcare services.
 She has spent time living and working in Malawi, Africa, where she was involved in youth empowerment programs and sexual health projects.
 In her spare time, Rachelle enjoys creating art and being in nature.

 Misha Hossain – Coordinator, Health & Wellbeing